For more than 2 yrs of experience people, this PERFORMANCE TUNING mandatory concept and they must have good knowledge on this.

 b) If the source is table or view

-- Instead of taking a table, take an SQL query or SQL command as data access mode to get required columns and rows of data.
+Instead of taking a table, take an SQL query or SQL command as a data access mode to get required columns and rows of data.

 a) In case of flat file

-b) Use data access mode as fast load to load the data much faster.
+b) Use data access mode as a fast load to load the data much faster.

 c) The table contains constraints, indexes, triggers, and then loading will be slow.
 So we need to disable or drop them, later once the loading is finished recreate or enable them.